Features | Map | Visitor comments | Local info | Dining out

 Listen to night sounds (including owls) - recorded by a guest right outside the cottage door:

-Blaentrothy Cottage is a popular place for 'mini-moons' and honeymoons, as we put in some extra effort for those who come to relax after the hectic experience of getting married.
-We put in a bottle of fizz and some fresh flowers, as well as all the little touches which make a stay relaxing - lots of towels, bath robes, bath foam, and some store cupboard essentials, such as tea, coffee, sugar, olive oil, herbs, salt & pepper.
-If you haven't yet planned your wedding, you may like to take a look at Emma Butler's lovely web site (she actually had her wedding party at Blaentrothy Farm), www.sylvieandjoan.co.uk She has a reputation for planning quirky, highly personalised, really beautiful weddings.
+Blaentrothy Cottage was a popular place for 'mini-moons' and honeymoons, and we put in some extra effort for those who came to relax after the hectic experience of getting married.
+We put in a bottle of fizz and some fresh flowers, as well as all the little touches which make a stay relaxing - lots of towels, bath robes, bath foam, and some store cupboard essentials, such as tea, coffee, sugar, olive oil, herbs, salt and pepper.
+By the way, if you're reading this and you haven't yet planned your wedding, you may like to take a look at Emma Butler's lovely web site (she actually had her wedding party at Blaentrothy Farm), www.sylvieandjoan.co.uk She has a reputation for planning quirky, highly personalised, really beautiful weddings.
 A testimonial from one happy customer reads: "Working alongside Emma is a pleasure.
 Emma instantly makes you feel a part of something special, as she delivers each step with such heart.
 Through lots of hard work and laughter the final outcome is always one of great excitement and pride." - Katie

 The nitty gritty